 A Trane technician with a Trane air conditioning unit.

-What are the signs of a bad AC capacitor?
+What are the signs of a bad capacitor?

-There are some telltale signs that let you know when you should hire an HVAC technician to replace your AC capacitor.
+Some telltale signs let you know when you should hire an HVAC technician to replace your AC capacitor.
 Some common symptoms of a bad capacitor include:

-The causes of a bad AC capacitor vary, but can include: debris hitting the capacitor and causing damage; extremely hot temperatures causing the capacitor to overheat; wear and tear over a long period of time; short circuits in the cooling system; power surges; and even lightning strikes.
+The causes of a bad AC capacitor vary but can include: debris hitting the capacitor and causing damage; extremely hot temperatures causing the capacitor to overheat; wear and tear over a long period; short circuits in the cooling system; power surges; and even lightning strikes.

 How do you test an AC capacitor?

-Call your local Trane dealer if you need to help discerning whether your AC capacitor isn’t working the way it should and needs to be replaced.
-These trained professionals use special tools and training to measure the capacitor’s current, voltage and resistance.
-You should not attempt doing any of this yourself as tinkering with your capacitor may result in serious injury or death.
+Call your local Trane dealer if you need help discerning whether your AC capacitor isn’t working the way it should and needs to be replaced.
+These trained professionals know how to check a capacitor using a special tool called a multimeter to measure the capacitor’s current, voltage, and resistance.
+You should not attempt doing any of this yourself as tinkering with your capacitor could result in serious injury or death.

 You should hire an HVAC professional to help you.